ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ```

 Using `open` or not is a matter of personal taste.
 Some modules provide names
 that are used in many other modules.
-This is the case of the `List` module for
+This is the case of the `List` module, for
 instance.
 Usually, we don't do `open List`.
 Other modules like `Printf` provide
 names that normally aren't subject to conflicts, such as `printf`.
 In order to
 avoid writing `Printf.printf` all over the place, it often makes sense to place